isabella232/netappfiles-python-crr-sdk-sample/README.md

 2. Azure Subscription
 3. Subscription needs to be whitelisted for Azure NetApp Files.
 For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
 4. Resource Group created
 5. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
-For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
+For more information, see [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
-6. For this sample Python console application to work we need to authenticate, and the chosen method for this sample is using service principals.
+6. For this sample Python console application to work, we need to authenticate, and the chosen method for this sample is using service principals.
    1. Within an [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) session, make sure you're logged on at the subscription where you want to be associated with the service principal by default:
         ```bash
         az account show